Multi-image: Audio production

 The audio track of a multi-image show provided a framework for the timing of the presentation and for the sequencing and animations of the slides.
 These were produced generally on 1/4-inch audio tape on multi-track tape recorders such as models by Crown, Fostex, Otari, Sony, Tascam and TEAC, which allowed for having two tracks or channels for stereo sound and one for the synchronization or click track which was used to encode and playback the signals for the dissolve units.

 The synchronization signals could be as simple as multiple pulse tones, each with a unique corresponding command, to digital telemetry, directly addressing a programming computer such as an AVL ShowPro V or a Spindler & Sauppe Director 24Z.
 As time and technology progressed, timecode was used, with the programming computer chasing the timecoded audio tape and firing commands from a managed list of cues.

 The audio and synchronization tracks were normally separated by a blank track (or "guard track") to prevent any audible spill of the synchronization cues into audio playback.
 Sometimes the guard track would be a third audio channel, such as sound effects or mix-minus narration, to permit flexibility of mixing on-site.
 In such situations, the tape might be processed with Dolby or dBx noise reduction to help prevent audible spill from the synchronization track.

 In early productions, audio editing of the music or voice-over was done manually to create a scratch track, usually with a cutting block and tape.
 Once the audio edits were completed, the final version would be copied onto another tape; either to 1/4 inch, cassette or other format so that there tape used to run the presentation would be a fresh uncut tape.

-As productions became more sophisticated, 16 and 24-track recording processes were used to create elaborate soundtracks and four-channel surround sound for large business theatre environments.
-In productions such as the Maritz-produced car announcement shows for GM and Ford Motor Company from the 1970s through the early 1990s, 16-track recorders were used for playback onsite.
-These 2-inch showtapes would contain extra tracks to support the vocals for a live cast onstage, as well as additional string-section support for the live orchestra and a click track to cue the conductor, in order to maintain synchronization between the cast, orchestra and on-screen visuals.